 Filippo Argenti - Another Florentine and political enemy of Dante in real life.
 In the Inferno, Argenti is condemned to the Fifth Circle of Hell.
 He is to spend eternity among the Wrathful (his sin in life) who reside in the river Styx.

 Guido da Montefeltro - Another adversary of Dante in Dante's real life political career.
 Montefeltro was an advisor to Pope Boniface VIII (himself now residing in Hell).
 This corrupt man sold Papal indulgences which promised forgiveness and absolution from sins before they were even committed.
-In effect they served as licences to commit the offence with supposed impunity.
+In effect they served as licenses to commit the offence with supposed impunity.
 But of course, it was just a scam for profit which led many to spiritual ruin.
 It is not possible to be forgiven for a sin without repentance.
 And it is impossible to repent of a sin before committing it.
 This Montefeltro's indulgences were invalid.
 Ironically, Montefeltro now suffers eternal torment because he did not repent.

 Malacoda - Malacoda is one of the demons who reside in the Inferno.
 His name means evil tail" in Italian.
 Malacoda is a the leader of a the demons who guard a part of the Eight Circle of Hell.
 He gives Virgil and Dante misleading directions.